voltrue2/gracenode/src/rpc/README.md

 RPC server can optionally require each connected client to send `heartbeat` packet at certain internval before the connection times out.

-This is useful detecting disconnected clients without sending `FINN` packet.
+This is useful detecting disconnected clients without sending `FIN` packet.

 ### heartbeat packet

-The packet content of heartbeat must meet the request packet structure.
+The client must send heartbeat packet with command ID `911` at certain interval that is smaller than `heartbeat.timeout`.

-The payload can be empty.
+The packet content of heartbeat must use the request packet structure with empty payload.

 ## How to start RPC server